Norahkh/pdsnd_github/README.md

 Biceskare project

 ### Description
-Describe what your project is about and what it does
+applying what I have learned about Python and Panda from Udacity course

 ### Files used
 Include the files used